 What are non-adjusting events?

-IAS 10.11 gives examples: a major business combination after the reporting period, a decline in market value of investments between year end and the date the financial statements are authorised, and the destruction of a production plant by fire after the reporting period when no pre-existing condition caused the fire.
-Each of these reflects a new condition, not confirmation of something that existed at 31 December.
+IAS 10.11 gives examples: a major business combination after the reporting period, a decline in market value of investments between year end and the date the FS are authorised, a dividend declaration for equity instruments after the reporting period, and the destruction of a production plant by fire when no pre-existing condition caused it.
+Each reflects a new condition, not confirmation of something that existed at 31 December.

 The auditor's role under ISA 560.8 is to evaluate whether management has correctly classified these events and, where disclosure is required, whether the disclosure is adequate.
 The practical difficulty is that classification is rarely clean.
-A customer bankruptcy in January could be adjusting (if the customer's financial distress existed at year end) or non-adjusting (if the bankruptcy resulted from a sudden event in January).
-The auditor must document which category applies and why.
+That January bankruptcy could be adjusting (if the customer's financial distress existed at year end) or non-adjusting (if it resulted from a sudden event in January).
+The file should tell a story: which category applies and what evidence supports the conclusion.

 Key Points

-- Non-adjusting events do not change the numbers; they add disclosures.
+- Non-adjusting events don't change the numbers; they add disclosures.
 The entity must disclose the nature of the event and an estimate of its financial effect, or state that an estimate cannot be made.

 - A decline in market value of investments after year end is always non-adjusting, because the market conditions changed after the reporting date.